 SLAs for the ex ante review process.

-As part of the first idea, T2WG participants are searching for new ways to collaborate.
+As part of the first idea—communication and collaboration--T2WG participants have developed several ideas and continue to discuss ways to collaborate and communicate better to help streamline the custom process.
+These ideas include:

+Opportunities for Implementers to seek early input from PAs and or EAR team on projects,

+Kick-off meetings for large projects selected for ex ante review to share key information about the project and project materials,

+EAR team posting of questions to CMPA before holding meetings on projects to make conference calls with PAs and implementers more productive and efficient, and

+Improving feedback, including positive feedback, from CPUC to project developers to ensure project developers understand critical CPUC findings and how to improve future projects.

 Current focus is on developing targeted mechanisms for project collaboration that might help improve overall quality without burdening any party excessively with high-volume, low-benefit activity.
-Examples include structured early collaboration meetings on high-impact projects, and improving information -sharing on ex ante review dispositions and lessons learned.
+Examples include structured early collaboration meetings on high-impact projects, and improving information -sharing among all stakeholders on ex ante review dispositions and lessons learned.
 Once identified and successfully developed, additional high-value collaboration is envisioned to help with transparency plus overall ex ante project quality and timing.

-For the second idea, stakeholders are discussing a service-level agreement (SLA) model of establishing the duration for various steps in the custom process.
+For the second idea—SLAs for EAR--stakeholders have proposed an SLA model of establishing the duration for various steps in the custom process.
 An example model tied to steps in the custom review process is provided in Figure 1 below (for illustrative purposes only).
+Appendix D Example Proposals for Task 6 (page 93) provides additional draft proposals for the SLA solution.

 T2WG participants are continuing to discuss acceptable timeframes for various steps in the custom ex ante review process as well as expectations for advancing a project after a lapse in schedule.